(previously the Data Archiving and Citation Guidelines page, updated 7 August 2020)

 Further recommendations about best practices for data management can be found in the AMS statement on Best Practices for Data Management approved by the AMS Council in September 2019, and the references therein.

-One requirement for authors is that at initial submission of the manuscript, they must confirm that their data are archived and referenced/cited properly (subject to legal and ethical restrictions; see Data Requirements for Submission).
-Likewise, peer review editors are asked to ensure that this AMS expectation is being met.
 As laid out in the AMS data policy statement, the spectrum of what constitutes “data” is diverse and includes in situ and remotely sensed observations, environmental predictions generated by numerical models, and data products derived from integrations of observational and model-generated sources.
 Associated software should also be archived if possible.
 A companion policy specifically addressing software and model data is currently being developed.
 Questions regarding these data policy guidelines should be directed to firstname.lastname@example.org.

 Social Science Data and Data Restrictions

 AMS recognizes that social science data and other data involving humans may be subject to restrictions, up to and including being unavailable.
 Authors must comply with applicable institutional review board and funding agency policies and regulations when collecting human subject data.

 Authors using data subject to restricted access or that are unavailable, such as those with proprietary or other legal restrictions, should provide an explanation to the journal editor at initial submission and in the Data Availability Statement section of the manuscript immediately following the Acknowledgements section.
 More information about data availability statements can be found in the section below and on the Data Availability Statement Examples page.